WEC-Sim/WEC-Sim/docs/man/advanced_features.rst

 	Application issues:

 	Passive Yaw - Divide runYawCases.m into run and plot scripts for consistency with other applications (done in PR)
-		- Isn't this the same as using BEM data with different wave directionality?
-		- Interpolation method vs wave directionality?

 	Other issues with BEMIO runs in the Applications repo:
 	RM3 Aij in heave turns up slightly at frequency=5rad/s instead of asymptoting smoothly